-If you have created or imported a product and wish to sell it in UK retailers – CONGRATULATIONS.
+Suppose you have created or imported a product and wish to sell it to UK retailers – CONGRATULATIONS.
 If it doesn’t already have a retail barcode on it, you will need to purchase a barcode number ….
 And we can help you …..

 1. Getting Product Barcodes

 The first step is to establish what kind of barcode you will require.
 If you are selling a retail product in the UK, you will almost certainly need an EAN-13 product barcode.
 These are used on all retail barcodes UK except for books and magazines (you can find details on obtaining a book or magazine barcode here).
-EAN-13 barcode packages can be purchased here. once an order is places through our website you will be emailed your barcode number with the images as attached files as soon as the order is placed.
+EAN-13 barcode packages can be purchased here.
+Once an order is placed through our website, you will be emailed your barcode number with the images as attached files as soon as the order is placed.
 Look here for CD barcodes and DVD barcodes.

 2. Incorporating the barcode onto your product

 Once you have an EAN-13 barcode package, the next step is to incorporate one of the barcode images into your product packaging.
 This means opening the file containing your images in the email called ‘your barcode order’ and selecting the file format you like best.
-If you have trouble opening this file, just let us know and we can send through the files in an easier to manage format.
+If you have trouble opening this file, just let us know, and we can send through the files in an easier to manage format.
 After picking the best file type for you, the next stage is to incorporate it into the product packaging in an easily visible flat location.
 This way, when the product packaging is printed, the barcode will automatically be there.
-Now when a retailer receives your product for the first time, they will scan your barcode and input the product information into their system.
-From then onwards, whenever they scan they barcode the product information (price etc) will automatically appear.
+When a retailer receives your product for the first time, they will scan your barcode and input the product information into their system.
+From then onwards, whenever they can scan the barcode, the product information (price etc.) will automatically appear.